bonfire-networks/CommonsPub-Server/README.md

   * The common and convenient way for adding HTTPS is by using Nginx as a reverse proxy.
 You can look at example Nginx configuration in `installation/pleroma.nginx`.
 If you need TLS/SSL certificates for HTTPS, you can look get some for free with letsencrypt: https://letsencrypt.org/
   The simplest way to obtain and install a certificate is to use [Certbot.](https://certbot.eff.org) Depending on your specific setup, certbot may be able to get a certificate and configure your web server automatically.

-  * [Not tested with system reboot yet!]
-You'll also want to set up Pleroma to be run as a systemd service.
-Example .service file can be found in `installation/pleroma.service` you can put it in `/etc/systemd/system/`.

 ## Running

 * By default, it listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.

 ### Frontends
-Pleroma comes with two frontends.
-The first one, Pleroma FE, can be reached by normally visiting the site.
-The other one, based on the Mastodon project, can be found by visiting the /web path of your site.
+Pub of the Commons does not ship with a front-end, as each use case will likely a custom client app, though compatibility between clients and sharing code (such as React components) will be encouraged.

 ### As systemd service (with provided .service file)
+[Not tested with system reboot yet!]
+You'll also want to set up the server to be run as a systemd service.
+Example .service file can be found in `installation/pleroma.service` you can put it in `/etc/systemd/system/`.

-Running `service pleroma start`
+Running: `service pleroma start`

 Logs can be watched by using `journalctl -fu pleroma.service`

 ### Standalone/run by other means